outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

 	- core functions (filter, find, apply, derive, build, change) mapped to user intents (identify cause, predict a variable, build a function) can be used to generate & design a query on the interface network

 	- like all other sets of objects on an equal interface, any item in the set can be used to find the others
+  - when a system is totally unknown, you should diversify across all interfaces at first
 	- each interface network in the set of interfaces (core function interface network, general interface network, specific interface network) can be used to generate the others
 		- intent interface can be used to generate the type interface
 		- dependency interface can be used to generate the side effect interface